Jasperking007/GIS-Portfolio/Terrain-Analysis.md

 The elevation profile shows how elevation changes along a selected line, providing detailed terrain variation.
 ![Elevation Profile](images/elevation-profile.jpg.jpeg)

+The results indicate that low-slope areas correspond to relatively flat terrain, which may influence drainage patterns and surface runoff within the study area.
 ---

 ### Tools Used